Free Research Preview. DrugChatter may produce inaccurate information.

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a medication used to treat high cholesterol and high triglycerides.
-It belongs to a class of medications called statins, which work by blocking the production of cholesterol in the liver.
-By reducing cholesterol levels, Lipitor helps to lower the risk of heart disease, heart attacks, and strokes.
+Lipitor, also known as atorvastatin, is a type of statin medication that works by reducing the production of low-density lipoprotein (LDL) cholesterol in the liver.
+By lowering LDL cholesterol levels, Lipitor helps to reduce the risk of heart disease, heart attacks, and strokes.

 Common Side Effects of Lipitor